 Rostec Pulse Detonation Engine

-Technology of Pulse Detonation Engine
+Pulse Detonation Technology

 The evolution of pulse detonation engines (PDEs) offers several benefits compared to traditional propellant systems: